mshabanu/outbreak/README.md

 Execute the package to load data into OUTBREAK table:
 /outbreak/PACKAGE/Data_load_executable.sql

-Execute the below reporting query to Visualise in a grid.
+Execute the below reporting query to Visualise in a grid:

-/outbreak/REPORT
+/outbreak/REPORTQUERIES/Reporting_query.sql

 Alternately, open the below Tableau file to visualise them in Tableau